 L’Époux

-To be released in March 2025 by Éditions Gallimard (Paris), in collaboration with Éditions Labor & Fides (Geneva).
-On the day of...
+To be released on March 6th 2025 by Éditions Gallimard (Paris), in collaboration with Éditions Labor & Fides (Geneva).
+On the day...

 A writer’s voice rises from a unique place, there where it is strongest, clearest.